Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

     private static final Gson GSON = new Gson();

     static {
-        TestDataCreator testDataCreator = new TestDataCreator();
+        ClassPathResource resource = new ClassPathResource("programmers.json");
-        //This is the first time running the code
-        //So there is no JSON File created, so we will create it in the resources directory
-        //of the project and return the reference to the newly created file to the following
-        //method that in turn create the objects from the created file. nonSerialProgrammers = createProgrammersFromJSON(testDataCreator.fetchJSONFile());
+        if(resource.exists()) {
             try {
                 //This assumes that there is JSON File created in the resources directory
                 //of the project and returns the reference to the file to the following
                 //method that in turn creates the objects from the JSON string(s).
                 //The resource directory is located in the following file structure
                 // src
                 // |
                 // --test
                 //   |
                 //   --resources
-            nonSerialProgrammers = createProgrammersFromJSON(
+                nonSerialProgrammers = createProgrammersFromJSON(Paths.get(resource.getURI()));
-                    Paths.get(TestDataProvider.class.getResource("programmers.json")
-                            .toURI()));
-        } catch (URISyntaxException e) {
+            } catch (IOException e) {
                 e.printStackTrace();
+            }
+        } else {
+            TestDataCreator testDataCreator = new TestDataCreator();
+            //This is the first time running the code
+            //So there is no JSON File created, so we will create it in the resources directory
+            //of the project and return the reference to the newly created file to the following
+            //method that in turn create the objects from the created file. nonSerialProgrammers = createProgrammersFromJSON(testDataCreator.fetchJSONFile());
         }

     }

     private static Map<String, NonSerializableProgrammer> createProgrammersFromJSON(Path path) {
         if (Files.exists(path)) {
             try {
                 return Files.lines(path)
                         .map(programmerJson ->
                                 GSON.fromJson(programmerJson, NonSerializableProgrammer.class))
                         .collect(Collectors.toMap(
                                 NonSerializableProgrammer::getName,
                                 Function.identity()));
             } catch (IOException e) {
                 e.printStackTrace();
             }